Deliciously fruity Strawberry Rhubarb & Pomegranate Jam – An easy recipe which is beautifully sweet with a hint of tartness.

 - Pop on your pancakes.

-- Use to fill a simple but delicious Victoria Sandwich Cake.
+- Use to fill a simple but delicious Victoria Sponge Cake.

 - Mix into compote when making Strawberry Crumble Muffins.